Peeni Henare

-Peeni Ereatara Gladwyn Henare is a New Zealand Labour Party politician who has been a member of the New Zealand parliament since the 2014 general election.
-Henare held the Tāmaki Makaurau Māori electorate since 2014 before being defeated by Te Pāti Māori's Takutai Tarsh Kemp in the 2023 general election.
+Peeni Ereatara Gladwyn Henare is a New Zealand politician.
+He was a Labour Party member of parliament from the 2014 general election until 2026.
+He first held the Tāmaki Makaurau Māori electorate until being defeated by Te Pāti Māori's Takutai Tarsh Kemp in the 2023 general election, and then continued as a list MP until resigning from parliament in March 2026.